CloudCannon/base-jekyll-template/_posts/2018-11-25-new-content.md

 ## How to Request New Content

-If you have an item (or items) you'd like us to add to WaniKani send an email to hello@wanikani.com or fill out our [contact form](https://www.wanikani.com/contact) and look something like the following:
+If you have an item (or items) you'd like us to add to WaniKani, [contact us](/wanikani/contact-page/) with a request that looks something like the following:

 ![New Item Request](/images/new-item-request.png)